On the Insertion Time of Cuckoo Hashing: The Insertion Algorithm and its Analysis

+\paragraph{Remark} Note that the same argument yields the bound $O(\log^{1+c + 2\zeta} n)$ for the \emph{expected} total number of steps performed by one $o$-random walk, since the number of unsuccessful phases is dominated by a geometric distribution.

-\section{Proof of Proposition~\ref{prop:decomp}: $h$-neighborhoods and the Density of a Hypergraph}
+\subsection{Proof of Proposition~\ref{prop:decomp}: $o$-neighborhoods and the Density of a Hypergraph}

 The main idea of the proof is as follows.
-As $H$ has Property~$D_{\delta}$ we know that $|F_h| = |V| - |E| > \delta |V|$.
-Consider an edge~$e$ that contains a vertex from~$F_h$.
-The orientation $h$ assigns this edge to some vertex~$v_e\in e$.
+As $H$ has Property~$D_{\delta}$ we know that $|F_o| = |V| - |E| > \delta |V|$.
 Suppose that we remove all free vertices and all edges that contain a free vertex.
-As the removal of any edge~$e$ that contains a free vertex generates a new free vertex ($v_e$), this process generates a subhypergraph of $H$, which is induced by $V\setminus F_h$, with a new set of free vertices.
+As the removal of any edge~$e$ that contains a free vertex generates a new free vertex, namely $o(e)$, this process generates a subhypergraph of $H$, which is induced by $V\setminus F_o$, with a new set of free vertices.
 For this subhypergraph we can again use Property~$D_{\delta}$ to deduce that the number of free vertices is at least a $\delta$-fraction of the number of vertices.
 We repeat this stripping until we are left with less than $\alpha |V|$ vertices -- and show that a constant number of rounds suffice.